fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/live-maya-exporter/index.md

 {{< fakegif "live_maya_exporter_showcase.webm" >}}

-Since I studied game programming extensively before I dove into technical art I've been very interested in finding unique ways to apply my previous experience for pipeline development.
+Since I studied game programming before I dove into technical art I've been very interested in finding unique ways to apply my previous experience for pipeline development.
 Inspired by the networking course at The Game Assembly, I wanted to create a tool that communicates between processes!

 The exporter works by letting an instance of Maya act as a server and the game instances as clients.
 When the user presses a keybind, Maya exports the current scene to a temporary directory and notifies all connected game instances that a particular model needs to be reloaded.
 The game clients subsequently searches for the most suitable model to update and imports the file Maya requested.
 Voilà!